Chocolate and rhubarb brownies - The Field

-Enjoy spring's pink stems with your cocoa fix, try Philippa Davis' chocolate and rhubarb brownies
+Little can be done to improve the pink stems, other than add chocolate.
+Try Philippa Davis' chocolate and rhubarb brownies

-Not much beats a proper, fudgy brownie.
-So try Philippa Davis’ chocolate and rhubarb brownies for the perfect spring offering.
-Brownies are a guaranteed crowd pleaser.
-But if you think not all will enjoy the rhubarb, chocolate mini eggs, Rolos or cut up Mars Bars are just a few of our favourite replacements.
+Proper, fudgy brownies are guaranteed crowd pleasers – and they are even better with rhubarb.
+Philippa Davis’ chocolate and rhubarb brownies are our favourite spring offering.
+Though if rhubarb is not to everyone’s taste, chocolate mini eggs, Rolos or cut up Mars Bars make excellent replacements.

 Now spring has sprung, it’s time to make use of the rhubarb.
 The Field has plenty of pudding inspiration.
 Rhubarb crumble is a classic offering, and guaranteed to bring guests back for seconds.
 Or try rhubarb tiramisu for something that will really impress.
 For more brownie recipes, our pear brownies with hazelnuts are a long-standing favourite.